 Alabama Coastal Bird Stewardship Program

-The Alabama Department of Conservation and Natural Resources, in partnership with Birmingham Audubon, has established the Alabama Coastal Bird Stewardship Program (ALCBSP).
+The Alabama Department of Conservation and Natural Resources, in partnership with Alabama Audubon, has established the Alabama Coastal Bird Stewardship Program (ALCBSP).
 This Program provides critical protection and monitoring of Alabama's sensitive beach nesting birds in Mobile and Baldwin counties.
-ALCBSP is implemented by science staff based from the Birmingham Audubon Coastal Programs Office in downtown Mobile and additionally supported by Mobile Bay Audubon Society and other volunteers.
 The Program focuses on the Audubon Coastal Bird Survey and continued breeding and overwintering success of the following 11 focal species of concern: Wilson’s Plover, Snowy Plover, Piping Plover, American Oystercatcher, Red Knot, Sanderling, Short-billed Dowitcher, Least Tern, Black Skimmer, Reddish Egret and Brown Pelican.
 ALCBSP compliments the work of similar National Audubon Society initiatives in the Gulf of Mexico including Florida, Mississippi, Louisiana and Texas.
+The Program's web address is: https://alaudubon.org/coastal/

-If you have any questions, please contact Birmingham Audubon Coastal Programs Coordinator Nicole Love at: email@example.com
+If you have any questions, please contact Alabama Audubon Coastal Programs Coordinator Nicole Love at: email@example.com